elizablueanderson/Assay_Data_Project/README.md

 pytest tests/ -q
 ```

-## Using your own data

-The three CSVs in `data/` are **simulated**, so the repository runs end-to-end for
-anyone who clones it.
-Replace them with real plate exports; keep the column names
-and nothing else needs to change.

 **`standards.csv`** — one row per well, replicates as separate rows

 | assay | nh4_mM | replicate | absorbance |